sridaranathiyappan/forumsri/StockReconcilationdocument.md

 ## Stock Reconcilliation

 1. **Stock Reconcilliation  Date** is often set to default current date
-   - There are options to allow backdated Invoice  but date after present date are restricted.
+   - There are options to allow backdated Document but date after present date are restricted.

 2. **In the Godown field**, enter the name of the existing Godown
    - Stock Reconcilliation are created to evaluate the stock available with the Distributor